moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 ## Feedback

 I hope you enjoyed this article.
-Should you have comments, questions or suggestions (or even constructive critism ) let me know on [Twitter](https://twitter.com/moritzheiber) or [write me an email](mailto:hello@heiber.im).
+Should you have comments, questions or suggestions (or even constructive criticism ) let me know on [Twitter](https://twitter.com/moritzheiber) or [write me an email](mailto:hello@heiber.im).